Forming and registering your Oregon limited liability company requires five basic steps. And we’re here to guide you throughout the process.

 You’ll also need to be aware that you’re expected to file an annual report in Oregon, with some basic information about your LLC each year.
 You can file this report directly online.
 You’ll need to pay a filing fee, which also renews your LLC’s registration.

 LLCs are popular business structures — particularly for small businesses and first-time business owners.
 There’s a good reason for this.
-LLCs offer many legal and tax benefits while providing a flexible management style.
+LLCs offer legal and tax benefits while providing a flexible management style.
 Here are the main reasons business owners opt to form an LLC:

 While you already know that you’re protected from double taxation when running an Oregon LLC, you’ll want to be aware of a few additional tax requirements.
 You’ll need to decide how your LLC should be taxed, and we recommend talking to an experienced accountant if you have any questions.
 Let’s take a quick look at all of the Oregon tax requirements for LLCs: